We’re going Throw Back Thursday with this one. Remember the movie Shrek? I mean the first one, you know, the original?

 We did the math.
 That’s a grand total savings to you of $10,600 over 30 years by purchasing two smaller policies.

-Much like our onery, animated ogre, life insurance can be a complex beast.
+Much like our onery, animated ogre, life insurance can be a complicated beast.
 But taking the time to peel back the layers will often reveal something good and useful inside.